Trolleybuses in San Francisco: History

 Long a hub of streetcar development, San Francisco already had much of the overhead wire infrastructure necessary to deploy trolleybus service on existing city streets.
 A city ordinance requiring streetcars to use two operators also served to encourage trolleybus deployment.
-In April 1934, Col. Jno H. Skeggs of the State Highway Department urged the conversion of the No. 33 Line streetcar to "trackless trolley", as some of the tracks would have to be taken up for the construction of the Bay Bridge.
+In April 1934, Col. John H. Skeggs of the State Highway Department urged the conversion of the No. 33 Line streetcar to "trackless trolley", as some of the tracks would have to be taken up for the construction of the Bay Bridge.
 By early August of that year, the Market Street Railway Company (MSRy), successor to the URR, applied to the State Railroad Commission to operate the first trackless trolley system in California; permission was granted by August 30, and the first trolleybus service started on October 6, 1935, using 9 coaches built by Brill.
 The No. 33 Line had been originally established in 1892 by the San Francisco & San Mateo Railway Company as the 18th and Park or 18th Street Branch route.
 That route initially ran along 18th from Guerrero to Douglass before being extended to Frederick and Ashbury including a sharp hairpin turn on the lower slopes of Twin Peaks at Market and Clayton by May 1894.
 At the time of conversion, the No. 33 streetcar operated between Third & Harrison (Downtown) and Waller & Stanyan (Golden Gate Park), a round trip of 10.2 mi.
-The current 33-Ashbury trolleybus route still runs on a portion of that route.
+The current 33 Ashbury/18th Street trolleybus route still runs on a portion of that route.
 After riding the trackless trolley, the editor of the San Bernardino Sun published a rumor that all streetcar service would eventually be replaced with trolleybuses.

 On September 7, 1941, Muni introduced its first trolleybus line to compete with MSRy, the R-Howard line, using vehicles built by the St. Louis Car Company.
 R-Howard was built on the original route of the sparsely ridden No. 35 streetcar line; MSRy's franchise to operate the No. 35 had expired at the end of the 1930s.
 The R-Howard line was introduced specifically so that Muni could undercut MSRy's prices on its parallel routes on Mission Street.
 The 35-Howard line originally ran from the Ferry Building along Howard, South Van Ness, and 24th to that street's intersection with Rhode Island.
 The routing for R-Howard followed a similar path from Howard & Beale along Howard and South Van Ness to South Van Ness & Army (now named Cesar Chavez).
 Although the overhead wires are still present along Howard, they are not used in revenue service.
-The present-day 14-Mission trolleybus route runs along Mission, parallel to the original R-Howard route on Howard.
+The present-day 14 Mission trolleybus route runs along Mission, parallel to the original R-Howard route on Howard.
 By 1944, the MSRy was in financial difficulties.
 Thus, at 5 am on September 29, 1944, Muni acquired its commercial competitor.
 Along with the routes and equipment, Muni adopted its competitor's more expensive seven-cent fare ($ adjusted for inflation).
 At the time, the R-Howard line used 9 trolleybuses over a 6.8 mi route (round-trip).